-Because of the unique needs of TAY, the CoC uses a separate coordinated entry process that meets HUD requirements as detailed in the Coordinated Entry Notice.
-The process includes the use of the TAY VI-SPDAT and accesses resources that the County has developed specifically to address their needs.
-Youth enter the coordinated entry process through special street outreach teams, the schools McKinney-Vento liaison, the Maryland Crisis Connect Hotline, the juvenile justice system, the homeless hotline, and referral from youth service providers.
+Because of the unique needs of Transition Age Youth, the CoC uses a process that includes the use of resources that the County has developed specifically to address their needs.
+Youth enter the coordinated entry process through youth specific street outreach teams and drop in centers, the PGCPS McKinney-Vento Program, the Maryland Crisis Connect Hotline, the Department of Juvenile Services, the Homeless Hotline, and referral from youth service providers.